 11. “You’re No Good” by Linda Ronstadt

-This song begins with Linda depicting a low-down guy who’s really done her wrong, but throughout the song, she also places blame on herself.
+This song begins with Linda depicting a guy who hit her, but throughout the song, she also places blame on herself.
 The entirety of the song explains what both parties had done wrong in the relationship, and afterwards as well.

 12. “Fake Friends” by Martinez Twins